 The white-rumped shama (Kittacincla malabarica) is a colourful, long-tailed bird of the flycatcher family (Muscicapidae), which is distributed in the Indian Subcontinent, Southeast Asia, Indonesia, and the Chinese island Hainan.
 It has been introduced elsewhere due to its beautiful, melodious song, among other places in Taiwan, where it is found in lowland forests and parks.

-Male white-rumped shama (Kittacincla malabarica), Tunghai University Park, Taichung.
+Male white-rumped shama, Tunghai University Park, Taichung.
 (Photo copyright © by Kaj Halberg)

 The brambling (Fringilla montifringilla) is a small finch, which is a very common breeding bird in the taiga belt, from Norway east to Kamchatka, spending the winter further south, in Europe, the Middle East, the Himalaya, China, Japan, Taiwan, and the island of Luzon, Philippines.
 It is rare in Taiwan.

-This brambling (Fringilla montifringilla) was one out of a small flock, feeding on seeds of Chinese tallow-tree (Triadica sebifera) in Taichung Science Park. – Read more about this tree elsewhere on this website, see: In praise of the colour red.
+This brambling was one out of a small flock, feeding on seeds of Chinese tallow-tree (Triadica sebifera) in Taichung Science Park. – This tree is presented elsewhere on this website, see Nature: Autumn.
 (Photo copyright © by Kaj Halberg)

 Prinias, or wren-warblers, are a genus of small, long-tailed warblers, belonging to the family Cisticolidae.
 About 30 species are distributed across Africa and Asia.
 The plain prinia (Prinia inornata) is found in the Indian Subcontinent, Southeast Asia, China, and Taiwan, with an isolated population on the Indonesian island Java.
 Subspecies flavirostris is endemic to Taiwan, where it is very common in grassy areas of the lowland.